credential-handler/vc-examples/README.md

 ## Background

-Credentials added to this package are to be used with CHAPI Issuer Playground tool.
+Credentials added to this package are used on the [VC Playground's Issuer](https://vcplayground.org/issuer) tool.

 ## Install